addyosmani/backbone-fundamentals/README.md

 * Optimizing CSS and stylesheets by inlining CSS files imported using @import, stripping out comments etc.
 * The ability to run AMD projects in both Node and Rhino (more on this later)

 You'll notice that I mentioned the word 'specific' in the first bullet point.
 The RequireJS optimizer only concatenates module scripts that have been specified in arrays of string literals passed to top-level (i.e non-local) require and define calls.
-As clarified by the optimizer docs here (http://requirejs.org/docs/optimization.html) this means that Backbone modules defined like this..
+As clarified by the [optimizer docs](http://requirejs.org/docs/optimization.html) this means that Backbone modules defined like this:

 ```javascript
 define(['jquery','backbone','underscore', collections/sample','views/test'],